 What auto insurance do I need if I am leasing or financing a car?

 In addition to having at least your state’s minimum required coverage, your finance company will likely have additional insurance requirements.
-Most lenders require that you carry collision and comprehensive insurance, often called “full coverage.”
+Most lenders require that you carry collision and comprehensive coverage, often called “full coverage.”
 If you lease a vehicle, some dealers may require you to purchase gap insurance.
-This covers the difference between what you owe and the value of your leased vehicle, if your car is totaled in an accident.
+This covers the difference between what you owe and the value of your new leased vehicle, if your car is totaled in an accident.

 How much liability coverage do I need?

 Almost all states require a level of minimum liability coverage, both for bodily injuries and property damage.
-However, while carrying the minimum liability limits may keep your premium low, it may not be enough to protect you in the event of an accident.
+However, while carrying the minimum liability limits may keep your premium low, it may not be enough to financially protect you in the event of an accident.
 If the damages in an at-fault accident exceed the limits of your car insurance, you will have to pay the difference out of pocket.
-If you are unsure how much coverage you should purchase, working with a licensed agent may be a good idea.
+If you are unsure how much coverage you should purchase, working with a local insurance agent may be beneficial.

 How do I find the best car insurance for me?

 One of the best methods for finding affordable car insurance is to compare multiple carriers.
 This will allow you to see the coverage options that various companies can offer you, as well as what discounts you might qualify for.
-You may also want to consider getting quotes from carriers with strong customer service reviews and good financial strength ratings.
+You may also want to consider getting quotes from carriers with strong customer service reviews and excellent financial strength ratings — A- (Excellent) or higher.

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on male and female drivers aged 25-40 with clean driving records, good credit and the following full coverage limits: